OpenWaterFoundation/owf-infomapper-poudre/README.md

 /cygdrive/C/Users/user/                        User's home folder for Cygwin.
 /home/user/                                    User's home folder for Linux. owf-dev/                                     Work done on Open Water Foundation projects.
-    App-Poudre-Information/                    Poudre Basin Information website, using Angular (name of this folder is not critical).
+    InfoMapper-Poudre/                         Poudre Basin Information website, using InfoMapper (name of this folder is recommended).
       ---- below here folder names should match exactly ---- git-repos/                               Git repositories for the Angular portal web application. owf-app-info-mapper-ng/                InfoMapper web application.
-        owf-app-poudre-dashboard-workflow/     Workflow files to process input for web application.
+        owf-infomapper-poudre/                 Workflow files to process input for web application.
 ```

 This repository contains the following:

 ```
-owf-app-poudre-dashboard-workflow/     Workflow files to process input for web application.
+owf-infomapper-poudre/                 Workflow files to process input for web application.
   .git/                                Standard Git software folder for repository (DO NOT TOUCH).
   .gitattributes/                      Standard Git configuration file for repository (for portability).
-  .gitignore/                          Standard Git configuration file to ignore dynamic working files. build-util/                          Scripts to manage repository, as needed.
-    01-xxx/                            Numbered process steps. qgis/                                Files that QGIS can use.
+  .gitignore/                          Standard Git configuration file to ignore dynamic working files. build-util/                          Scripts to manage repository, as needed. qgis/                                Files that QGIS can use.
     latest/                            Latest files from "process" steps (data files are in gitgnore).
        *.qgs                           QGIS project file, saved in repo to preserve configuration.